RouteKonnect/cvat/README.md

 # Route Konnect - Computer Vision Annotation Tool Setup

-Here are the steps I took and some notes on hosting cvat on lightsail running ubuntu 16
+Here are the steps I took and some notes on hosting cvat on aws lightsail running ubuntu 16

 ## Dependencies